mragon2/Machine-Learning-Battery-SOC-Estimaton-Electric-Vehicles/README.md

 It should be noted that the driving cycle in the txt files should be applied with repetition to the EV model, because a single cycle does not dishcarge the battery in full.
 For this reason, it is necessary to repeat the driving cycle for a sufficiently high number of repetitions.
 An option could be to set a number of repetitions corresponding to the driving range of the EV.
 In this case, the number of repetition is simply the driving range divided by the distance covered by a single cycle.

 The number of repetitions is set by the parameter **n_repeat**.
 It should be noted that a high number of repetition results in a longer time to complete the simulation, so if you just want to test the model, you can set this parameter to 1.
 Off course a single cycle corresponds to a tiny discharge of the battery, ~2%.

+### 2.4 EV model

+The EV Simulink model is implemented in the file *EV_model.slx*.
+You just need to open it by clicking on it and then press the green button in the upper taksbar.
+During the simulation you can open the scopes to visualize the time series variations of different variables such as the SOC, the voltage, the current, the electric motor power etc.

+### 2.5 Saving the results